minhnhatsse/minhnhatsse/README.md

 💡 &nbsp; I'm a software developer and researcher , working on research and apply AI/ML Algorithm

 💻 &nbsp;\
-🎓&nbsp;I will graduated form Ho Chi Minh University of Technology and Education (Data Engineering, Batch of 2023).\
+🎓&nbsp;I will graduated from HCMC University of Technology and Education (Data Engineering, Batch of 2023).\
 🌱 &nbsp;I'm on track for learning more about Machine Learning, Data Warehouse and ETL/ELT Pipeline ...\
 ✍️ &nbsp;In my free time, I enjoy listening music and reading books\
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\